-Facebook is a great platform for brands to advertise and get exposure, but unfortunately, not everyone gets it right.
+Facebook is a great platform for brands to advertise and grow their brand awareness, but unfortunately, not everyone gets it right.
 Without doing your homework on Facebook ads to learn more Facebook advertising tips, you may end up burning a hole in your wallet.

 Given that Facebook’s monthly active users keep growing, you won’t have a problem reaching your target audience and converting them with a well-executed ad campaign.